se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 - violate applicable law or third-party rights when using, modifying, or sharing the Game.

 We do **not** provide support, tools, or compatibility commitments for reverse engineering, modifications, or shared copies.
 Updates may break mods or unofficial builds, and we are **not liable** for any resulting loss or damage.
 Nothing in this section grants rights to our trademarks or proprietary assets beyond what is necessary for interoperability and nominative fair use.

+Any distribution under this Section 3 is at your sole responsibility and expense.
+You act as the seller/distributor for legal purposes, and we provide no warranties, support, or obligations to your recipients.

 ## 4. Modding